+- Student's name

+- Name of medication

+- Dosage

+- Frequency of dosage

+- Date of dispensing (not if non-prescribed)

-- Storage requirements - Expiry date - 23.
-The school will not accept items of medication which are in unlabelled containers or not in their original container. - 24.
-All medication to be administered in the school will be kept in the meeting room or the medicine fridge in the meeting room.
+- Storage requirements

+- Expiry date

+- 28. The school will not accept items of medication which are in unlabelled containers or not in their original container.

+- 29. All medication to be administered in the school will be kept in a locked cabinet (in the Hygeine room) or the medicine fridge (in the Staff room).

-Where it is appropriate to do so, students will be encouraged to administer their own medication if necessary under staff supervision.
+- 30. Where it is appropriate to do so, students will be encouraged to administer their own medication if necessary under staff supervision.
+Parents/carers will be asked to confirm in writing if they wish their student to carry their medication with them.
+In the event of a drug which is prescribed but not emergency medicine such as Methylphenidate (Ritalin), students are not allowed to carry these.

-- 25. It is the responsibility of parents/carers to notify the school if there is a change in medication, a change in dosage requirements, or the discontinuation of a student's need for medication and to replace medicine that is out of date. - 26.
-Staff who volunteer to assist in the administration of invasive medication will receive appropriate training/guidance through arrangements made with the school's Nurse Service. - 27.
-The school will make every effort to continue the administration of medication to a student whilst on activities away from the premises.
+- 31. It is the responsibility of parents/carers to notify the school if there is a change in medication, a change in dosage requirements, or the discontinuation of a student's need for medication.

+- 32. Staff who volunteer to assist in the administration of invasive medication will receive appropriate training/guidance through arrangements made with the school's Nurse Service.

+- 33. The school will make every effort to continue the administration of medication to a student whilst on activities away from the premises.